 I do not have SAT or ACT test scores because my school did not require them for admission.
 What can I send in as their scores?

-Some scholarships may be able to waive this requirement for certain situations.
+Some scholarships & grants may be able to waive this requirement for certain situations.
 Leave the corresponding sections of the application blank and reach out to ISTS Customer Care via the Contact Form above.
-Let us know your situation so we can see if you are still eligible for the scholarship program.
+Let us know your situation so we can see if you are still eligible for the scholarship or grant program.

 I want to provide both my SAT and ACT scores to the application.
 How do I do that?